Superconductivity, generalized random phase approximation and linear scaling methods: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this work we have begun exploring the advantages of reformulating mean-field theory in terms of the one-particle density matrix.
-There is the promise of significant computational advantages since Eqs.~\eqref{eq:Omega_0_bar_P_final}-\eqref{eq:Omega_LWBK} provide the starting point for applying to superconducting systems the linear scaling methods developed in the context of electronic structure theory~\cite{Goedecker1999,Bowler2012}.
-Whether this approach will allow the simulation of large supercells of disordered superconductors, larger then it is currently possible, ultimately depends on how fast the off-diagonal matrix elements of the density matrix decay with distance.
+In this work, we have begun exploring the advantages of reformulating mean-field theory for superconducting systems in terms of the one-particle density matrix.
+There is the promise of significant computational advantages since~\eqref{eq:Omega_0_bar_P_final}-\eqref{eq:Omega_LWBK} provide the starting point for applying to superconducting systems the linear scaling methods developed in the context of electronic structure theory~\cite{Goedecker1999,Bowler2012}.
+Whether this approach will allow for the simulation of large supercells of disordered superconductors, larger than it is currently possible, ultimately depends on how fast the off-diagonal matrix elements of the density matrix decay with distance.
 As mentioned before, further work in this direction is required in the case of superconducting systems.
-The application of linear scaling methods to superconductors with very large unit cell, such as the recently discovered twisted bilayer graphene and other moir\'e materials, is another important motivation for the present work.
+The application of linear scaling methods to superconductors with many atoms in the unit cell, such as the recently discovered twisted bilayer graphene and other moir\'e materials, is another important motivation for the present work.
 As discussed in Section~\ref{sec:mermin_functional}, it should be rather straightforward to adapt to superconducting systems the linear scaling algorithms that are currently available.